Telerik-Verified-Plugins/WKWebView/README.md

 ## 1. Description

-Allows you to use the new WKWebView on iOS 8.
-Falls back to UIWebView on iOS 7 and lower.

 _BETA_ - things will likely break atm, [please post your feedback :)](https://github.com/EddyVerbruggen/cordova-plugin-wkwebview/issues)

-* Requires building with XCode 6 (iOS 8 SDK)
+* Allows you to use the new WKWebView on iOS 8.
+* Falls back to UIWebView on iOS 7 and lower.
 * Will hopefully cease to exist soon (when Apple releases a fixed WKWebView so Cordova can use it without the hacks I needed to apply)

 ## 2. Screenshot